-This is Part 4 of 4, with photos of the trip after leaving Columbia River in Oregon, and visiting Smith Rock State Park, Bend, Crater Lake National Park, and then and heading for home down Highway 395 in the High Sierras.
+This is Part 4 of 4, with photos of the trip after leaving Columbia River in Oregon, and visiting Smith Rock State Park, Bend, Crater Lake National Park, and then heading for home down Highway 395 in the High Sierras.

 We stopped for lunch at Smith Rock State Park, just outside of Bend.
+It's a favorite of local rock climbers.

 After lunch we took a walk on the Rim Rock Trail.